ratalla816/animal-app/README.md

 * The user also has the option to view previously searched animals and to start a new search.

+### Please note

+* The pixabay API image for Platypus is displaying the incorrect animal (duck) due to lack of relevent images on their website.

 ## Deployed Application Link